dkfans/keeperfx/docs/keeperfx_readme.txt

   format.
 Format is chosen in KEEPERFX.CFG, 'SCREENSHOT=' option, which may be set to 'HSI' or 'BMP'.

+Changelog:

+Version: 0.2.2
+  Reworked more of the packets processing system Prepared screen resolution ring
+  Fixed problem with floating spirit on lost level Screenshots now work not only in game, but also in menu Improved quality of in-game map screen
+  Fixed a 'sudden speedup' problem when playing > 50 minutes

 Version: 0.2.1
   Video compression improved for high resolution
   Added command line option to change player in skirmish